sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

   - Not all software is compatible, particularly those making direct hardware calls to the hard disk, as the SidecarT emulates hard disk functions by intercepting GEMDOS calls.
   - The emulation driver is less mature, potentially leading to bugs or issues during use.

 Despite these challenges, the benefits of Hard Disk Emulation often surpass the drawbacks, providing a reliable storage solution.
-Moreover, with ongoing development, the SidecarT board is poised for further enhancements, promising an even more robust and user-friendly experience in the future.
+Moreover, with ongoing development, the Multi-device is poised for further enhancements, promising an even more robust and user-friendly experience in the future.

 ### What is a GEMdrive

 The concept for the GEMdrive hard disk emulation originated with the GEMDOS component of the Hatari emulator, though it's worth noting that there exists a GemDrive for the ACSI2STM project, which serves a different purpose.
-Initially, the plan was to borrow the GEMDOS implementation from Hatari and adapt it for use with the SidecarT board.
-However, this strategy proved unfeasible due to the Hatari emulator's capability for extensive interaction with both the Atari ST's internals and the host computer—capabilities that the SidecarT board, as a peripheral, cannot match due to its need to adhere to the Atari ST's hardware constraints.
+Initially, the plan was to borrow the GEMDOS implementation from Hatari and adapt it for use with the Multi-device.
+However, this strategy proved unfeasible due to the Hatari emulator's capability for extensive interaction with both the Atari ST's internals and the host computer—capabilities that the Multi-device, as a peripheral, cannot match due to its need to adhere to the Atari ST's hardware constraints.
 The GEMDOS code from Hatari was ultimately deemed too intricate and too intertwined with the emulator itself for direct application in the SidecarT environment.
-Nevertheless, the exploration of Hatari's GEMDOS code was highly informative, leading to the development of a bespoke GEMdrive code specifically tailored for the SidecarT board.
+Nevertheless, the exploration of Hatari's GEMDOS code was highly informative, leading to the development of a bespoke GEMdrive code specifically tailored for the Multi-device.

 The original GEMDOS driver allowed for the mounting of a Windows/OSX/Linux filesystem as an Atari ST disk drive, a functionality mirrored by the GEMdrive through its use of the microSD card filesystem, FatFS.
 While some advanced users may view this solution as excessive, it represents the sole method by which to provide substantial storage capacity to the Atari ST. More significantly, it marks a crucial **initial step towards realizing a network filesystem for the Atari ST.**

 ### Setting Up Hard Disk Emulation

-To activate the hard disk emulation feature on the SidecarT board, you must first ensure that the emulation files are properly placed within a designated directory on a FAT16 or exFAT formatted microSD card.
+To activate the hard disk emulation feature on the Multi-device, you must first ensure that the emulation files are properly placed within a designated directory on a FAT16 or exFAT formatted microSD card.
 While `hd` is the default directory name for these files, it can be customized to suit your preferences.

 1. **MicroSD Card Setup**: Skip this step if your microSD card is already set up with ROMs and/or floppy images.
 Otherwise, start by formatting the microSD card to FAT16 or exFAT.
 Detailed formatting instructions are available in the [microSD Card Formatting Guide](/sidecartridge-multidevice/how_to/#format-the-microsd-card).

 2. **Creating the Directory**: In the root directory of the microSD card, create a folder named `hd`.
 This folder will be scanned by the board to locate your emulated hard disk files.

 3. **File Transfer**: Transfer files and folders from your PC/Mac/Linux computer to the `hd` folder on the microSD card.
-These will be recognized by the SidecarT board as part of the emulated hard disk.
+These will be recognized by the Multi-device as part of the emulated hard disk.
 Additionally, you can manage file transfers between the emulated hard disk and other hard disk drivers.

 4. **Initialization and Setup**:
-   - Insert the prepared microSD card into the SidecarT board.
+   - Insert the prepared microSD card into the Multi-device.
    - Turn on the board.
 It will automatically detect the microSD card.
    - Access the `Configurator` by pressing the `SELECT` button and navigate to the `Emulate Hard Disk` option.
    - Within this menu, you will find several settings: